The Procesi-Schacher conjecture and Hilbert's 17th problem for algebras with involution: Positive noncommutative polynomials

 Motivated by problems in optimization and control theory, Helton \cite{Hel} proved that a symmetric real or complex NC polynomial, all of whose images under algebra $*$-homomorphisms into $M_n(\R)$, $n\in\N$, are positive semidefinite (i.e., a dimensionfree positive NC polynomial), is a sum of hermitian squares.
 What we are interested in, is positivity under evaluations in $M_n(\R)$ for a \emph{fixed} $n$.

-To tackle this problem we introduce the language of generic matrices \cite{Row}.
+To tackle this problem we introduce the language of generic matrices, cf.~\cite[Chapters 1 and 3]{Pro1} or \cite[\S 1.3]{Row}.
 Verifying a condition on evaluations of an NC polynomial in the algebra of $n\times n$ matrices is often conveniently done in the algebra of generic matrices.
 In this subsection we recall the definition of generic matrices with involution, while our main result on positive NC polynomials (i.e., a Positivstellensatz) is presented in the next subsection.

-As in the classical construction of the algebra of generic matrices (see e.g.~\cite[\S 1.3]{Row}), it is possible to construct the algebra of generic matrices \emph{with involution} \cite[\S II]{PS}.
+As in the classical construction of the algebra of generic matrices, it is possible to construct the algebra of generic matrices \emph{with involution}, see e.g.~\cite[\S 20]{Pro2} or \cite[\S II]{PS}.
 To each type of involution (orthogonal, symplectic and unitary) an algebra of generic matrices with involution can be associated, as we now explain.
 We assume from now on that $K$ is a field of characteristic $0$ with involution $*$ and fixed field $F$.

 Let $K\axstar$ be the free algebra with involution over $(K,*)$, i.e., the algebra with involution, freely generated by the noncommuting variables $\bar X:= (X_1,X_2,\ldots )$.
 Its elements (called \emph{NC polynomials}) are (finite) linear combinations of words in (the infinitely many) letters $\bar X, \bar X^*$.